 Consider the generation of actions, which are executed by an entity.
-These action information can be stored in a list.
+This action information can be stored in a list.
 Each entity will then have a list of actions that contains all executed actions.
-Doing so, will allow inferring who executed each action just by looking at whose list it belongs to, without the need to explicitly say who executed the action.
+This allows inferring who executed each action just by looking at whose list it belongs to, without the need to explicitly say who executed the action.
 It is analogous for events.
-In case there was an external influence that resulted in the triggering of an action, then link the generated action to the influence, which also has links to the actions that generated the influence.
-Since actions belongs to lists that are linked to entities, then it is possible to infer who or whom influenced the outcome of the action by following the links.
+In the case there was an external influence that resulted in the triggering of an action, then the generated action is linked to the influence, which also has links to the actions that generated the influence.
+Since actions belong to lists that are linked to entities, then it is possible to infer who influenced the outcome of the action by following the links.

 For places, or scenes, it can be done in a similar way to represent entities present.
-Each scene will have a list of entities that belongs to it.
-To represent a world, then create a list of scenes, which in turn will contain list of entities that are in the scene, where these entities will have a list of performed actions, which will have links to influences.
-Using this structure, it is possible to simplify some inferences in the provenance model, such as show only relevant actions, which has external influences, to evaluate the outcome of a game session.
-An example of such structure is giving at Figure 5, where the world has a list of scenes, each scene a list of all entities in it, and lastly each entity with a list of actions performed.
+Each scene have a list of entities that belong to it.
+To represent a world, then a list of scenes is created, which in turn contains list of entities that are in the scene.
+Each entity in turn has a list of performed actions, which have links to influences.
+Using this structure, it is possible to simplify some inferences in the provenance model, such as to show only relevant actions, which has external influences, to evaluate the outcome of a game session.
+An example of such structure is giving at Figure 5, where the world has a list of scenes, each scene a list of all entities, and lastly each entity has a list of performed actions.

 Figure 5: Example of structure

-Using information for provenance
+Provenance Analysis

 The purpose of collecting information during a game session is to be able to use provenance techniques to analyze and infer the reasons of the outcome.
-In the previous section it was set a framework to store such information.
-If the game does not support a provenance framework or have appropriate tools, it will be necessary to export the information to be used externally for analysis.
-However not all stored information will be used or necessary for the analysis, containing replication of actions that did not provoke any significant change.
-These can be simplified or omitted during provenance by using completion and inference rules.
+In the previous sections, we introduced a framework to store such information.
+However, not all stored information is relevant for the analysis.
+The provenance graph contains replication of actions that did not provoke any significant change.
+These act as noise and can be omitted during provenance analysis by using completion and inference rules.

-With the aim of finding actions that had an impact in the story, the actions that did not cause any dramatic change can be omitted using multi-step inference rules.
-As an example, the player is in combat with an enemy and only after a few rounds it fell under the player's attacks.
-With the proposed framework, every round will create a node to represent the action taken by the player, which normally is attacking the enemy.
-This will cause replication of data that is unnecessary for analysis, so it is possible to reduce all these attack nodes to simply one node.
+With the aim of finding actions that had an impact in the story, the actions that did not cause any dramatic change are omitted using multi-step inference rules.
+As an example, the player is in combat with an enemy and only after a few rounds it falls under the player's attacks.
+With the proposed framework, every round creates a node to represent the action taken by the player, which is attacking the enemy.
+This causes replication of data that is unnecessary for analysis, so it is possible to reduce all these individual attack nodes to simply one node.